Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Occasionally, you’ll see Starbucks baristas wearing yellow aprons while serving tea.

-These yellow aprons are meant to promote the wide range of Teavana teas, which are made from various herbal blends and are sold at Starbucks.
+These yellow aprons are designed to showcase the diverse range of Teavana teas, which are crafted from various herbal blends and sold at Starbucks.

 What embroidery on Starbucks aprons represents